JAMB Commences Screening of 500 Candidates for 2026/2026 Admissions - THISDAYLIVE

 Four universities — the Air Force Institute of Technology, Kaduna; Abubakar Tafawa Balewa University, Bauchi; University of Jos; and Osun State University — have already informed JAMB that they will not admit underage candidates under any circumstances.

-JAMB said the policy will balance academic excellence with cognitive maturity, prevent age falsification and protect young candidates from undue parental pressure.
+JAMB says the policy will balance academic excellence with cognitive maturity, prevent age falsification, and protect young candidates from undue parental pressure.